What Is Androgen Deprivation Therapy (ADT)?

 What Does Androgen Deprivation Therapy Do?

-Androgen suppression therapy, a type of hormone therapy is used to reduce levels of male hormones, called androgens, in the body, or to stop them from stimulating the growth of prostate cancer cells.
+Androgen suppression therapy, a hormone therapy, is used to reduce levels of male hormones (called androgens) in the body or stop them from stimulating the growth of prostate cancer cells.
 It is widely accepted as the first line of treatment against symptomatic metastatic prostate cancer.

-After a positive diagnosis and the staging of prostate cancer, our doctors at Urology of Greater Atlanta will know how best to treat the cancer using the various treatment options available such as hormone therapy or radiotherapy brachytherapy (seeds) with or without external beam radiation.
+After a positive diagnosis and the staging of prostate cancer, our doctors at Urology of Greater Atlanta will know how best to treat the prostate cancer cells using the various treatment options available, such as hormone therapy or radiation therapy, including brachytherapy (seeds) with or without external beam radiation.

 What Are The Different Types of Hormone Therapy for Prostate Cancer?

 This is a form of hormone therapy because of its effect.
-As the testicles are the largest producers of androgens (such as testosterone) when they are removed the androgens will be significantly reduced.
-This usually will stop the prostate cancer from growing or may even cause them to shrink for some time.
+As the testicles are the largest producers of androgens (such as testosterone), the androgens will be significantly reduced when they are removed.
+This usually will stop the prostate cancer from growing or may even cause it to shrink for some time.